Quercus rubra (Northern Red Oak)

 Pycnanthemum muticum (Short-Tooth Mountain Mint)

 Short-Tooth Mountain Mint is a vigorous, interesting-looking native perennial.
 All parts of the plant smell strongly of camphor and peppermint, a feature that prevents deer and rabbits from eating the plants.
-Dusty-colored plants give way to white flowers backed by bracts that look as if they have been painted, the color reminiscent of the old-fashioned garden annual Dusty Miller.
+Dusty-colored plants give way to white flowers backed by bracts that look as if they have been spray painted, with the color reminiscent of the old-fashioned garden annual Dusty Miller.